Bravos-Power/pyoframe/docs/index.md

 - Seamlessly integrates with pandas thanks to its dataframe-centric design.
 - Extremely **fast and memory efficient** (even for sparse problems) thanks to Polars, Rust, and Pyoptinterface.
 - Clear Pythonic syntax for writing mathematical models.
-- Supports Gurobi, HiGHS, and Ipopt solvers.
+- Supports Gurobi, HiGHS, Ipopt and COPT solvers.
 - Continuously used in high-stakes production environments.
 - 100% open-source (MIT License).